 The chemistry curriculum leading to a Bachelor of Science degree in Chemistry includes the General Institute Requirements as well as the specific chemistry subjects listed on this page.
 The laboratory curriculum of Undergraduate Research Inspired Experimental Chemistry Alternatives (URIECA) introduces students to cutting-edge research topics in a modular format.
 Students at all levels are encouraged to undertake original research under the supervisions of a member of the chemistry faculty.
-Students with a strong interest in independent research, working with Chemistry Department faculty, may take 5.39 (Research and Communication in Chemistry) to fulfill part of the part of the laboratory requirement.
+Students with a strong interest in independent research, working with Chemistry Department faculty, may take 5.39 (Research and Communication in Chemistry) to fulfill part of the laboratory requirement.

 For an S.B.
 Degree in Chemistry:

 Roadmap with 5.39 - 2nd Term Sophomore Start